JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-03-20-Clipping-Airbrushing.md

 13. Using the sterilized clippers, clip a small section.
 Put this section in the 2 mL bead tube.
 Immediately add 1 mL of DNA/RNA shield and put in the third dry ice cooler.
 Move one half of the fragment back into the whirlpak.

-Clip or use biopsy punch? **add this later.**

 14. Close the whirlpak with the fragment in it and put it in the third cooler.
 This will be backup sample for molecular extractions.
 15. To store, put the clipped fragment in the bead tube in a designated freezer box and store in the G -80°C freezer.
-Put the whirlpak in a bag labeled xxxxxx and store in the G -80°C freezer.
+Put the whirlpak in a bag labeled 'Astrangia fragments clipped' and store in the G -80°C freezer.

 ### Airbrushing